 - The boccia that lands closest to the pallino receives the most points

 - The skill level is ramped up by the attempt to simultaneously pitch your boccia closest to the pallino while displacing your opponent's already tossed boccia further away from it

 - The length of the game can vary between seven and 13 points

 And there you have it, nice and simple, in a nutshell.
 Sounds easy doesn't it?
 For those of you who harbor more serious bocce aspirations and want to thoroughly show off on the court, we thoroughly recommend taking a peek at the United States Bocce Federation website (www.usbf.us/training-tips.html), which delivers handy pointers on four-step runs, varying speed limits and how to hone that all-important underarm technique.

 - Head Office: Washington, DC

 - Number of domestic offices: 9

-- Can summers spend time in overseas office?
-N/A
+- Can summers spend time in an overseas office?
+No

 Main areas of work